 If the rideshare driver caused the accident, then the respective rideshare company’s insurance coverage takes effect.
 If a third party causes the accident at no fault of the rideshare driver, the rideshare passenger would then file a claim against the at-fault third party’s insurance policy.
 Car accidents happen quickly, and liability isn’t always entirely clear.
 This is why it is so important for injured rideshare passengers to secure legal counsel as soon as possible following these types of accidents.

-Connect with a Rideshare Accident Lawyer in Denver, Colorado Today
+Connect with a Denver Rideshare Accident Lawyer Today

 If you recently suffered injuries in a rideshare accident in the Denver, CO area, it’s vital to seek legal counsel as soon as possible.
 An insurance company may attempt to take advantage of an injured claimant who does not have legal representation or stall a claim long enough to compel the claimant into accepting a much lower settlement than they should.
 Ultimately, speaking to an Uber or Lyft accident attorney in Denver, Colorado, as soon as possible is the best way to protect yourself and increase your chances of recovery following a rideshare accident.